jgiuffrida/dnd/stranger.md

   - Sometimes men get on the ships for work and never come back.
   - Every couple of weeks.
   - Slave trade is illegal here, not a common thing.
-- This Toilyn sure thinks a lot of herself.
+- This Toilynn sure thinks a lot of herself.
 - Elves are having a good time.
 - Where's the big guy going?
 - Why'd he take our big guy outside?

 ### Following Gary
 - I'll slink around the front
-- Holy shit, i almost reacted and killed Toilyn.
+- Holy shit, i almost reacted and killed Toilynn.
 - Gary:
   - Looking for treasure out with his buddies, found a cave (hobgoblin cave).
   - Weird Gnolls, not laughing, more sophisticated